nuvoleweb/ui_patterns/docs/content/patterns-definition.rst

    use: "@molecules/media/media-block.html.twig"

 The possibility of using stand-alone Twig templates allows for a swift integration with tools like `PatternLab <http://patternlab.io/>`_ or modules like `Component Libraries <https://www.drupal.org/project/components>`_.

-**Attention:** always remember to double-quote the ``use:`` property's value or or some YAML parsers (including Pattern Lab's) will complain.
+**Attention:** always remember to double-quote ``use:`` values or some YAML parsers (including PatternLab's) will complain.